girobusan/molepad/README.md

 Features
 --------

-1. Many encoding tables included, plus ability to load custom one from file
+1. Many encoding tables included, plus ability to load custom one from file, and even completely omit encoding stage (if you prefer to encode/decode by hand).
 1. View code table source
 2. Shows intermediate result of encryption/decryption process
 3. Pen-and-pencil friendly algorithm, tested and approved by generations of spies